Research & Development Society

 Senior Medical Science Liaison at Jazz Pharmaceuticals

-We understand that you know what you want—an industry position where you’re directly involved in moving industry research forward.
+We understand that you know what you want—an R&D position where you’re directly involved in moving research forward in a big way.

-But we also know what you need to get there—targeted and personalized guidance that’s tailored for R&D job searches.
+But we also know what you need to get there—a targeted approach that’s tailored for someone with your research background and unique goals.

 To put it another way…